Because Democracy Without Voters Is Backwards 🔄

 This is a movement of Ann Arborites who care about strong democratic participation, good governance, and Ann Arbor’s future.
 More than 150 volunteer canvassers and active supporters gathered more than 5,800 qualified signatures for each proposal - and we need your support.

-Working together to get this question on the ballot, voters now get to decide.
+More than 150 grassroots volunteers worked together to get this question on the ballot, voters now get to decide.